Maui’s emergency management chief resigns, citing health reasons, a day after he defended sirens’ silence during deadly wildfires - KESQ

 “There are many elements of wildfire mitigation that don’t get counted specifically as mitigation activities, including vegetation management, grid hardening and pole replacement and routine line and equipment inspections,” the company said.

-While many questions remain, here’s the latest on what we know about the historic fires:
+The Bureau of Alcohol, Tobacco, Firearms and Explosives’ National Response Team will help local authorities determine the cause of the wildfire, the agency said in a statement Thursday.

+The team includes “one electrical engineer from the ATF Fire Research Laboratory, two Certified Fire Investigators (CFI) and a CFI candidate from the Honolulu Field Office, and one Arson and Explosives Group Supervisor from the Seattle Field Division,” the statement said.
-• Fires are still raging: The most destructive blaze, the 2,170-acre Lahaina fire, was 89% contained as of Wednesday night, Maui County posted on Facebook.

-Several other wildfires are still burning in Maui, including the 1,081-acre Olinda fire, which was 85% contained as of Wednesday, and the 202-acre Kula fire, which was 80% contained, according to Maui County.
+Meanwhile, the most destructive blaze, the 2,168-acre Lahaina fire, was 90% contained as of Thursday night, Maui County posted on Facebook.
+Other wildfires also are still burning in Maui, including the 1,081-acre Olinda fire, which was 85% contained as of Thursday, and the 202-acre Kula fire, which was 80% contained, according to Maui County.

 “We are spread thin, and we are at multiple locations throughout the island,” Maui County Fire Chief Brad Ventura said.
 Still, “If something should come, we’re ready for it.”

-• Emergency response will be reviewed: Hawaii’s attorney general will spearhead a review of official decisions in response to the wildfires, her office has said.

-• Authorities identify more victims: Melva Benjamin, 71, Virginia Dofa, 90, Alfredo Galinato, 79, Robert Dyckman, 74, and Buddy Jantoc, 79, all of Lahaina, perished in the blazes, Maui County officials said Wednesday.
-Other victims have been identified by their families.

-• Biden set to visit: The White House said the president and first lady will visit Maui on Monday.
+President Joe Biden and the first lady will visit Maui on Monday, the White House has said.

 Authorities ask for DNA samples to identify victims

-Crews have searched roughly 45% “of the affected, impacted area, which is about a 5 square-mile area,” Bissen, the mayor, told CNN’s Erin Burnett on Thursday.
+Crews have searched roughly 45% “of the affected, impacted area, which is about a 5-square-mile area,” Bissen, the mayor, told CNN on Thursday.

 Combing the ashes of what used to be homes, businesses and historic landmarks has been arduous.
 And identifying those killed won’t be easy, as remains are largely unrecognizable and fingerprints rarely found, the governor said.

-A genetics team will help identify remains “so that we can make sure that we’re finding who our loved ones are, and that we make the notifications with dignity and honor,” Pelletier said.
+A genetics team will help identify remains “so that we can make sure that we’re finding who our loved ones are, and that we make the notifications with dignity and honor,” Maui Police Chief John Pelletier said.

 Authorities have asked relatives of the missing to provide DNA samples.